2lar/b2/backend/docs/LEARNME.md

 - Chi's `router.Use` handles middleware composition; the bespoke `Chain` helper is gone.
 - The logging middleware wraps the shared zap logger, surfacing request ID, latency, and user agent.
 - Route-scoped middleware keeps cross-cutting concerns targeted (auth only on `/api/v1`, for example).
+- Auth middleware is built once in DI, so expensive dependencies (JWT validator, rate limiters) are shared.

 ### 📖 **Lesson 17: Graceful Shutdown**